ClickHouse® row-level deduplication

 - extra coding and ‘moving parts’, storing some ids somewhere

-- clean and simple schema and selects in ClickHouse ! check if row exists in ClickHouse before insert can give non-satisfying results if you use ClickHouse cluster (i.e. Replicated / Distributed tables) - due to eventual consistency.
+- check if row exists in ClickHouse before insert can give non-satisfying results if you use ClickHouse cluster (i.e. Replicated / Distributed tables) - due to eventual consistency.

 - simple inserts